sewcalcs.uk

 Calculate total fabric needed for multiple pattern pieces with seam allowances added to every edge, including waste percentage and cutting layout.

-Dart Calculator
+Tuck Calculator

 Pleat Calculator